rcekan/gworld/README.md

 ## Future work

+Immediately, would like to add a multi-fit functionality.
+Such that breeding occurs based on multiple fit functions.
+Additionally would love to try and correlate chromosomes responsible for each fit-function, and enhance breeding.

 The breeding is currently super basic.
 Asexual, and one bit-swap mutation per chromosome.

-Ultimately, the idea is to use chromosomes to enhance breeding, perhaps explore diploid (tri, n-ploid) mating strategies.
+Perhaps explore diploid (tri, n-ploid) mating strategies.

+So much to do.
+So little time.
+I'll continue using it for personal projects and add to it as needed.

+If you're using the library and have a feature request and/or would like to contribute, I'd love to hear from you in the Dicussion section.

+## More about gworld

 The goal is for the library to take out all the boilerplate work when setting up a genetic algorithm.